Welcome to Season 4!

 Thanks to Michaela Osborne and Stephanie Boer for vital logistical support during Season 1.

-Finally, huge thanks to John Hwang, whose passion and commitment fires us up and continues to make it all possible.
+Finally, huge thanks to John Hwang, whose passion and commitment fired me up and made all this possible.
+Rest in peace, rise in glory, John.